-Enjoy waterside dining at the Museum’s stunning new Wattle & Daub café, with fantastic views across the mill pond from the interior and the café deck.
-Open to Museum visitors and the general public, our cafe is also dog friendly.
+Enjoy waterside dining at the Museum’s stunning new café, with fantastic views across the mill pond.

-In addition to our regular menu, we offer a changing selection of daily specials, including:
+In addition to our café menu, we offer a changing selection of daily specials plus tasty seasonal soups.

 Please note that the café ceases to serve hot meals at 3pm daily – snacks, drinks and ice creams are available from the counter until closing.

 Cafe opening times

 - Open 7-days a week from 9.00am-4.00pm (Museum opens 10.30am)

 - Breakfast served: 9.00am-11.00am – takeaway options available

 Cakes, drinks, ice creams and items from our counter are available all day.